bigomics/omicsplayground/docs/modules/mod5_Functional.rst

 drug expression database under the **Drug Connectivity Map** panel.

-Input slider
+Input panel
 --------------------------------------------------------------------------------
-It is possible to more information about the module in the ``Info`` from the input slider.
+It is possible to more information about the module in the ``Info`` from the input panel.
 Users can specify the contrast of their interest in the ``Contrast`` settings.
 Under the main *Options*, users can select ``normalize activation matrix`` to fine-tune the coloring of an activation matrices and ``filter significant (tables)`` to filter the significant entries in the tables.

 .. figure:: figures/psc6.0.png
     :align: center